randcod/Crazy-Skirmish-AI/README.md

-# SkirmishReborn
+# Skirmish Pro
-Reborning Legendary Dawn of Skirmish
+New AI Mod for Warhammer 40 000: Dawn of War - Soulstorm based on Dawn Of Skirmish SS

 ### Developers of the original Skrimish AI